Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

 "We offer physical therapy, behavioral medicine, acupuncture, yoga and mind body practices," Jonas says.
 None of these is a cure-all, he adds, but the idea is that there are lots of tools in the toolkit for people to try.

-Jonas is a long-time proponent of an integrated, mind-body approach to treating pain, and is the author of How Healing Works, a book that describes the science behind these approaches.
+Jonas is a longtime proponent of an integrated, mind-body approach to treating pain and the author of How Healing Works, a book that describes the science behind these approaches.

-He says when someone is in severe pain, their body's normal defenses are down.
+He says that when someone is in severe pain, their body's normal defenses are down.

 "It bumps up a variety of dysfunctions," Jonas says.
-Pain increases levels of the stress hormone cortisol, and increases inflammatory processes in the body, too.
+Pain increases levels of the stress hormone cortisol and increases inflammatory processes in the body, too.
 "This starts a continual negative feedback loop that produces more pain," Jonas explains.

 It's not a surprise, he says, that techniques such as meditation or yoga can be helpful.
 "If you engage in a deep mindfulness — and relaxation — it will counter those stress responses," Jonas says.